ITExpert0228/SewerRats/README.md

 # Sewer Rats NFT Staking Project
 ## SewerRats

-A complete NFT staking website with Minting and Gallery features.
+A NFT staking and reward project with the integration of OpenSea.
 Based off of the SewerRats website: [app.sewerrats.io](https://app.sewerrats.io/).

 ## Setup
+### Frontend Setup
 Clone this repo and enter the project directory:

 ```sh